 Quigley spent the holidays at one of my favorite pet-friendly boutique chains, Ace Hotel.
 In addition to sharing ample snuggles with me in our comfortably stylish room, Quigley enjoyed flirting with other guests in the cushy lobby, and he obliged my ridiculous desire to pull him into the vintage black-and-white photo booth — a treat that can be found in every Ace location.

 Kimpton Hotels in NYC are also pet-friendly, forgoing additional fees and offering “Pet Perks” that include pet beds, treats, and a list of nearby pet-friendly restaurants, boutiques, and parks.
 The Muse location even employs a shih tzu as its Director of Pet Relations.
 If you’re looking for a full-service experience, the Andaz Wall Street by Hyatt offers an extensive pet package that includes a pet bed, three pet toys (to keep!), food and water bowls, a jar of gourmet treats, and the option to treat your pet to a day at the Seaport Paw Doggie Groom Spa.
 Additionally, their Bull and Beer Garden hosts a weekly “Bark Hour” for dog owners every Wednesday.

-For budget-conscious travelers with petite dogs, Pod 39 provides smaller rooms with common areas that are big on style.
+Planning to travel with a dog in New York City on a budget?
+For price-conscious travelers with petite dogs, Pod 39 provides smaller rooms with common areas that are big on style.
 Relax with your pup at the rooftop bar, or join other guests on a free guided Pod Walk.